jako24/Algorithimc-Thinking-Python-Solutions/README.md

 * Return the count variable.
 * Define a main function that calls writing_check with s1 and s2.
 * Depending on the output of writing_check, print a message that indicates the number of possible ways to transform s1 into s2.

+# License

+This code is licensed under the MIT License.
+Feel free to use it for any purpose.